webqit/oohtml/README.md

 <details><summary>Learn more</summary>

-You want to see how IDs are otherwise exposed as global variables:
+You want to see how IDs are, in fact, by default, exposed as global variables:

 ```html
 <div id="foo"><div>